ManuCiao10/web-scraping-house-discord/README.md

 Improvement:

 1. Try to add AWAITING FUNCTION in url to avoid the infinite loop due python can do max 999 recall function
+2. add proxies or change user agent if is not loops in KIJIJI
+3. Check to sned a message when the program stop to run
+4. add each function for each data [img, price ecc ] ONLY WHEN THE FUNCTION IS MORE COMPLEX WITH MORE IF AND ELSE
-1. Put each module singular and run them in a server
+5. Put each module singular and run them in a server
-1. Add SQL database
+6. Add SQL database
+7. Add color for Error output
-1. Django
+8. Django
-1. Add random User Agent
+9. Add random User Agent
-1. add payment check discord
+10. add payment check discord
-1. Implemantation with Fast API
+11. Implemantation with Fast API
-1. add User Interface users when he can type the price and the city
+12. add User Interface users when he can type the price and the city

 ## LINK UTILS